 - a.
 Serve as the initial Incident Commander during most emergency incidents. - b.
-Distribute the initial messages from the UH ALERT System in the event of a major campus emergency. - c.
-Make initial notifications to response partners, as necessary. - d.
-Request activation of the UHEOC, if necessary. - e.
-Request the assistance of outside response agencies, if necessary. - f.
-Ensure safety of campus community members during an emergency. - g.
-When deemed necessary, provide a Department Liaison to assist the EOC for an incident and/or emergency. - h.
+When deemed necessary, the Incident Commander will relocate to the EOC for an incident and/or emergency. - c.
+Distribute the initial messages from the UH ALERT System in the event of a major campus emergency. - d.
+Make initial notifications to response partners, as necessary. - e.
+Request activation of the UHEOC, if necessary. - f.
+Request the assistance of outside response agencies, if necessary. - g.
+Ensure safety of campus community members during an emergency. - h.
+When deemed necessary, provide a Department Liaison to assist the EOC for an incident and/or emergency. - i.
 Serve in a supporting role for the responsibilities outlined in the State of Texas Basic Plan for Emergency Support Function 13 (Public Safety and Security).